A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Theoretical Foundations: Universal Approximation with Polynomial Factors

 where $\beta$ is an adjustable parameter that weights the importance of the boundary condition in the optimization process to achieve $\delta S_{\mathrm{DR}}=0$.
 The main drawback of the penalty method is that the boundary condition is not exactly satisfied but only approximated.

-In order to ensure the exact fulfillment of the boundary conditions, we propose an ansatz that contains a product between a neural network and a polynomial.
-With this approach, we present the following theorem, which allows us to extend the Universal Approximation Theorem to the product of polynomials and neural networks:\\
+In order to ensure the exact satisfaction of the boundary conditions, we propose an ansatz that includes the product of a single-hidden-layer neural network and a suitably chosen function.
+With this construction, we present the following theorem, which extends the Universal Approximation Theorem to products of functions and single-hidden-layer neural networks:\\